ijlee2/embroider-css-modules/packages/embroider-css-modules/README.md

 - `{{local-class}}`

-Expand the items below to learn more about the API.
 Throughout the section, you can assume that there is a `styles` object, which maps local class names to global ones.

 ```ts
 // An example